Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it captures a performance baseline for a package, listing specific metrics (memory, CPU, frame stats, battery, network state).
-It distinguishes from the sibling adb_regression_check by mentioning the saved file is used for later comparison.
+The description clearly states it captures a performance baseline for a package, listing specific metrics (memory, CPU, frame stats, battery, network) and explains the output (timestamped JSON file).
+It also names the sibling tool adb_regression_check for comparison.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.